Gahill2/projecttutwiler-9/docs/WIZARD_GUIDE.md

 ## Environment File Template

-The wizard uses `.env.backup` as a template to create `.env` files for developers.
-This file is tracked in git so all team members get the same configuration structure.
+The wizard uses `env.template` as a template to create `.env` files for developers.
+This file is tracked in git (no leading dot, so it's not ignored) so all team members get the same configuration structure.

 **Important:**
-- `.env.backup` is a template with placeholder values
+- `env.template` is a template with placeholder values (committed to git)
 - `.env` (created by wizard) is gitignored and contains actual secrets
 - Each developer gets their own `.env` file during setup